 The news doesn’t come as a surprise.
 The Raptors signed veteran center Mo Bamba to a non-guaranteed contract on Monday morning, a strong signal that they expected to be without Poeltl for at least the short term.

-While Poeltl has never been a high-minute starter, he’s playing just 25.3 minutes per game in 2025/26, his lowest average since the ’19/20 campaign, when he was a reserve with San Antonio.
+While Poeltl has never averaged more than 30 minutes per game in a season, his 25.3 MPG in 2025/26 represents his lowest mark since the ’19/20 campaign, when he was a reserve with San Antonio.
 In 21 appearances this season, he has averaged 9.7 points, 7.7 rebounds and 2.1 assists while shooting 69.3% from the field and 59.6% from the foul line.